NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

    B. If some of the observational data files are missing by accident, the POD should still be able to run analysis and produce figures for model data regardless.

    C. Say a POD reads in multiple variable files and computes statistics for individual variables.
-If some of the files are missing or corrupted, the POD should still produce results for the rest.
-(Although in this case, the framework would skip this POD anyway.)
+If some of the files are missing or corrupted, the POD should still produce results for the rest (despite in this case, the framework would skip this POD anyway).

-- The framework contains additional exception-handling mechanisms so that if a POD experiences a fatal or unrecoverable error, the rest of the tasks and POD-calls by the framework can continue.
-The error messages will be included in the POD's log file.
+- The framework contains additional exception handling so that if a POD experiences a fatal or unrecoverable error, the rest of the tasks and POD-calls by the framework can continue.
+The error messages, if any, will be included in the POD's log file.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The framework calls the driver script `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ listed in ``settings.jsonc``.
+The framework activate the ``_MDTF_python3_base`` Conda environment, and calls the driver script `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ listed in ``settings.jsonc``.
 Take a look at the script and the comments therein.

-The the script performs tasks roughly in the following order:
+``example-diag.py`` performs tasks roughly in the following order:

-   (1) It reads the model surface air pressure data located at ``$PS_FILE``, (2) computes the time average,
+   1) It reads the model surface air temperature data at ``input_path``,
+   2) computes the model time average,
-   (3) saves the model time averages to ``$WK_DIR/model/netCDF/temp_means.nc`` for later use, (4) plots model figure ``$WK_DIR/model/PS/example_model_plot.eps``, (5) reads the digested pressure data in time-averaged form at ``$OBS_DATA/example_ps_means.nc``, and (6) saves the observational data plot to ``$WK_DIR/obs/PS/example_obs_plot.eps``.
+   3) saves the model time averages to ``$WK_DIR/model/netCDF/temp_means.nc`` for later use,
+   4) plots model figure ``$WK_DIR/model/PS/example_model_plot.eps``,
+   5) reads the digested data in time-averaged form at ``$OBS_DATA/example_tas_means.nc``, and plots the figure to ``$WK_DIR/obs/PS/example_obs_plot.eps``.

-4. The digested pressure data wasn't provided with the code package.
-If you've followed 2, the example POD is still able generate the html page but with observational figure missing.
-This is because the script is organized to finish plotting the model figure before accessing the missing digested pressure data.
-You can try moving the lines corresponding to (5) and (6) upward in the script to see how the POD can fail without producing meaningful results.

-5. In 2, the model time average has been saved to ``$WK_DIR/model/netCDF/temp_means.nc``.
-To make the example POD function normally, copy, move, and rename the file to ``$OBS_DATA/example_ps_means.nc``, and run the framework again.
+Note that these tasks correspond to the code blocks 1) through 5) in the script.

+- When the script is called and running, it prints out messages which are saved in ``example.log``.
+These are helpful to determine when and how the POD execution is interrupted if there's a problem.

+- The script is organized to deal with model data first, and then to process digested observation.
+Thus if something goes wrong with the digested data, the script is still able to produce the html page with model figure.
+This won't happen if code block 5) is moved before 4), i.e., well-organized code is more robust and may be able to produce partial results even when encounters problems.

+In code block 7) of ``example-diag.py``, we include an example of exception handling by trying to access a non-existent file (the final block is just to confirm that the *error* would not interrupt the script's execution because of exception-handling).

+- The last few lines of ``example.log`` demonstrate the script is able to finish execution despite an error has occurred.
+Exception handling makes code robust.

 Step 5: Output and cleanup
 --------------------------

 At this point, your POD has successfully finished running, and all remaining tasks are handled by the framework.
 The framework converts the postscript plots to bitmaps according to the following rule:

-- ``$WK_DIR/model/PS/<filename>.eps`` → ``$WK_DIR/model/filename.png``
+- ``$WK_DIR/model/PS/filename.eps`` → ``$WK_DIR/model/filename.png``
-- ``$WK_DIR/obs/PS/<filename>.eps`` → ``$WK_DIR/obs/filename.png``
+- ``$WK_DIR/obs/PS/filename.eps`` → ``$WK_DIR/obs/filename.png``

 The html template for each POD is then copied to ``$WK_DIR`` by the framework.